nareddyt/discover-rewards-notifier/docs/README.md

 The console should give you a link to visit.
 Just visit that link in your web browser!

+Feel free to explore the website.
+There's some interesting legal docs...

 ## Viewing data

 As explained in [../data/README.md](../data/README.md), the Discover data is duplicated into this directory.